krobelus/rate-experiments/README.md

 A formula in CNF is modeled as a multiset of clauses.
 Each step in a clausal proof adds a clause to the current formula, or deletes one from it.
-These steps should be exactly the clause additions and clause deletions that a solver performs.
+These steps should be exactly the clause introductions and clause deletions that a solver performs.
 As a result, a checker can reproduce the formula as well as the set of top-level forced literals at each step, and finally encounter a top-level conflict just like the solver did.